siddrashx102/creative-design/DEPLOYMENT.md

    - Verify DATABASE_URL is correctly set
    - Ensure database is running and accessible

-4. **Email Not Working:**
+4. **Email Configuration Errors:**
+   - **Error: "Missing credentials for PLAIN"** - This is normal if email credentials aren't set up yet
+   - The app works perfectly without email - this error can be ignored if you don't need email functionality
-   - Verify email environment variables are set
+   - To enable email: Set GMAIL_USER and GMAIL_APP_PASSWORD environment variables
-   - Check if your email provider requires app-specific passwords
+   - Use Gmail App Password (not your regular password) - requires 2FA enabled

 ### Performance Tips: